Keto and paleo are two of the most popular diets in recent times.

 For example, if someone doesn’t really buy into a particular diet, then they are unlikely to adhere to it.

-Ketogenic diets are clinically proven for weight loss when participants stick with the diet.
+Ketogenic diets may potentially help with weight loss in the context that people stick with the diet.

 This is one of the most significant advantages of keto diets.
 Struggling to lose weight while simultaneously fighting hunger is one of the hardest things about weight loss.